Jacoby Glenn: College career

 After redshirting his freshman season in 2012, Glenn started 12 games as a redshirt freshman in 2013, missing one due to injury.
 He had 52 tackles, two interceptions, and two sacks.
 As a redshirt sophomore in 2014, Glenn started all 13 games, recording 48 tackles and seven interceptions.
 He was named the American Athletic Conference's co-Defensive Player of the Year and was also a second-team All-American.

 Although he initially intended to stay for his junior season, Glenn entered the 2015 NFL draft.

 Professional career

 Chicago Bears

-After going undrafted in the 2015 NFL draft, he signed with the Chicago Bears on May 3, 2015.
-After being waived on September 5, 2015, he was signed to their practice squad.
-On November 17, 2015, he was elevated to the active roster.
+After going undrafted in the 2015 NFL draft, Glenn signed with the Chicago Bears on May 3, 2015.
+After being waived on September 5, he was re-signed to their practice squad.
+On November 17, Glenn was elevated to the team's active roster.

 On October 2, 2016, Glenn recorded his first interception of his career against Matthew Stafford and the Detroit Lions.
-On October 25, 2016, Glenn was released by the Bears and was re-signed to the practice squad the next day.
+On October 25, Glenn was released by the Bears and was re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Bears on January 3, 2017.
-On May 1, 2017, Glenn was waived by the Bears.
+On May 1, Glenn was waived by the Bears.

 Kansas City Chiefs

 On August 5, 2017, Glenn signed with the Kansas City Chiefs.
-He was waived/injured on September 2, 2017 and placed on injured reserve.
-He was released on October 18, 2017.
+He was waived/injured on September 2, and placed on injured reserve.
+Glenn was released by the Chiefs on October 18.